Skip to main content

 If you are authorised to marry by the Superintendent Registrar, you have 12 months from the day you gave notice to hold your ceremony.
 However, if you change your wedding venue, you will need to give notice again.
 Your notice is specific to the venue and details (such as name) that you first gave the registrar; you will need to pay the fee and wait another 29 days again if you change your venue.

-How Much Does a Marriage Licence Cost?
+How Much is a Marriage License in the UK?

 You must pay a fee to give notice of your intention to marry or enter a civil partnership.
-The cost of a marriage licence in the UK is £35 per person or £47 if one or both of you is not a British national.
+The cost of a wedding licence in the UK is £35 per person or £47 if one or both of you is not a British national.

 There are additional fees if you had a previous divorce granted outside of the UK: clearance of foreign divorce paperwork is £50 but goes up to £75 if the General Register Office needs to check them.